 Community Therapists and Local Resources

 While CAPS wants to support as many CUAA students as possible, sometimes the most appropriate connection for care is with a community provider.
-This list includes some options for therapists and counselors, as well as psychiatrists and other helpful care facilities.
+This list includes some options for therapists and counselors, as well as psychiatrists.

 Note: Concordia University Ann Arbor Counseling and Psychological Services (CUAA CAPS) does not endorse any of these clinics or practices.
 We simply wanted to provide a list of community providers who students could seek out for care.